hemanthkuncha/TWSThreeTierAppChallenge/Self-Signed-TLS-Manually.md

-# π Self-Signed TLS Setup for Kubernetes (Local Dev)
+# Self-Signed TLS Setup for Kubernetes (Local Dev)

 This guide explains how to enable **self-signed TLS certificates** for your Kubernetes-deployed three-tier application using **NGINX Ingress**.

 ---

-## β 1.
-Install NGINX Ingress Controller
+## 1. Install NGINX Ingress Controller

 If not already installed: